mzenir18/Morse-Translator/README.md

  ```

- ####test_decrypt method :
+###test_decrypt method :
-in this method we were able to generate 4 kinds of tests on the "dncrypt" method of the original code.
+In this method we were able to generate 4 kinds of tests on the "dncrypt" method of the original code.
 ```
 *test a text writen in morse code using the file "test_text Morse input.txt" *test test all Valid Morse character in morse code using the file "test_valid characters Morse_input.txt"